 This will be fixed after licensing issues of an appropriate font set will be cleared.

 In version 19.10 some browser incompatibility issues were found with Edge and IE11.

-We suggest to use the Chrome browser but Firefox is working as well.
+We suggest using the Chrome browser but Firefox is working as well.

 These incompatibility issues with Microsoft's browsers are investigated and will be fixed ASAP.

 The Mac and Windows installer overwrites the application.properties file in its default location

 The previously customized application.properties file should be saved to a backup before upgrading with the Mac and Windows installers because these overwrite this configuration file in its default location.

 After the upgrade the application.properties file (in the default ../cc-config/config folder) should be replaced with the saved config file.